Commercial Property Insurance

 Business interruption

-This policy sometimes includes extra expense coverage, which covers costs beyond your routine operating expenses.
-For example, you might need to move to a temporary location or hire additional employees after a disaster.
+This policy sometimes includes extra expense coverage, which covers costs beyond routine operating expenses.
+For example, you might need to move to a temporary location or hire additional employees after a fire or other disaster.

 no coverage check mark